acalbazana/warranty-tracker-spring-boot/README.md

 warranty-tracker-spring-boot
 ============================

-warranty tracker app as a spring boot app
+warranty tracker app as a spring boot app with spring goodness using mongodb